jboffel/AgilePocker/README.md

 You don't need to create users, there are no storage system.

-Login and Email are only ask to differenciate people on the poker table by name and picture (only the md5 of the mail is being sent to the server and other members).
+Login and Email are only ask to differentiate people on the poker table by name and picture (only the md5 of the mail is being sent to the server and other members).

 The picture come from your Gravatar.
 If you don't have one you can still put your email to pass the login phase, you'll just get the default Gravatar picture.